gabrielsoltz/metahub/README.md

 ## MetaTags Filtering

-**MetaHub** supports **MetaTags filters** in the form of `KEY=VALUE` where KEY is the Tag name and Value is the Tag Value.
+**MetaHub** supports **MetaTags filters** in the form of `KEY=VALUE` where KEY is the Tag name and value is the Tag Value.
 You can use as many filters as you want and separate them using spaces.
-If you specify more than one filter, you will get all resources that match **at least one** filter.
+Specifying multiple filters will give you all resources that match **at least one** filter.

-You need to enable MetaTags to be able to filter by them with the option `--meta-tags`.
+You need to enable MetaTags to filter by them with the option `--meta-tags`.

-MetaChecks filters runs after AWS Security Hub filters:
+MetaTags filters run after AWS Security Hub filters:

-1. MetaHub fetches AWS Security Findings based on the filters you specifi using `--sh-filters` (or the default ones).
+1. MetaHub fetches AWS Security Findings based on the filters you specified using `--sh-filters` (or the default ones).
 2. MetaHub executes MetaTags for the AWS affected resources based on the previous list of findings
-3. MetaHub only shows you the resources that matches your `--mh-filters-tags`, so it's a subset of the resources from point 1.
+3. MetaHub only shows you the resources that match your `--mh-filters-tags`, so it's a subset of the resources from point 1.

 Examples: